-How to get help and advice for a car that won’t start
+How to get help and advice for a car won’t start condition

 Every day I see car owners write into automotive forms and ask for help by stating; “My car won’t start.”
 You should know that asking the question that way isn’t going to get you good answers.
 You’ve provided no useful information to the volunteers on the forum.
 I’ve listed several other was to ask the question that includes a bit more useful information

 car wont start clicking noise

 So let’s start by defining some terms to get you thinking about what constitutes useful information.

 When you turn the key to start and the starter engages, it rotates the engine fast enough for it to fire up and run.
 This is called CRANKING.
 If the engine doesn’t rotate at a fast speed, it’s called SLOW CRANK.
 If you turn the key and get no response at all, that’s called NO CRANK.
 If you turn the key and hear a click but the starter doesn’t crank the engine, that’s called CLICK, NO CRANK.
 If you turn the key and hear rapid clicking but the starter doesn’t crank the engine, that’s called CLICKS, NO CRANK.